-Ensure sick students, teachers, or staff stay home if they have fever and/or symptoms of COVID-19, including:
+- Ensure sick students, teachers, or staff stay home if they have fever and/or symptoms of COVID-19, including:

 - Fever (>100.4°F) or feeling feverish (e.g., chills, sweating)

 - New cough

 - Difficulty breathing

 - Sore throat

 - Muscle aches or body aches

 - Vomiting or diarrhea

 - New loss of taste or smell

-Persons who test positive for COVID-19 must isolate away from school for:
+- Ensure persons who test positive for COVID-19 self-isolate away from school for:

 - At least 5 full days from the day that their symptoms started if they are experiencing symptoms of COVID-19.
 The first day of symptoms is considered day 0.
-The individual may return to school after 5 days when their symptoms are fully resolved (and fever free for 24hrs with no fever reducing medication) or after 10 days even if they have lingering symptoms.
+The individual may return to school after 5 days when their symptoms are fully resolved or after 10 days even if they have lingering symptoms.
 The individual must continue to wear a well-fitting mask for 10 full days at all times when around others indoors.
-If the individual is unable to wear a mask properly and consistently in indoor school settings, they should self-isolate from school for 10 full days. - 5 full days from the date of testing if they have never developed symptoms.
+If the individual is unable to wear a mask properly and consistently in indoor school settings, they should self-isolate from school for 10 full days.

+- 5 full days from the date of testing if they have never developed symptoms.
 The day of testing is considered day 0.
 The individual must continue to wear a well-fitting mask for 10 full days at all times when around others indoors.
 If the individual is unable to wear a mask properly and consistently in indoor school settings, they should self-isolate from school for 10 full days.
-If the individual develops symptoms of COVID-19, they should follow the above isolation guidance for someone with symptoms. - COVID-19 test results that involve use of an "at-home" test kit and for which the specimen collection is not monitored by a trained healthcare provider and the test is not conducted by a CLIA-certified laboratory are not reportable to public health.
-Staff and students will be encouraged to follow up with a test from a licensed testing facility.
-School and work absences will not be able to be excused by the Covid-19 guidelines. - Direct sick persons to isolate at home away from school.
+If the individual develops symptoms of COVID-19, they should follow the above isolation guidance for someone with symptoms.

+COVID-19 test results that involve use of an "at-home" test kit and for which the specimen collection is not monitored by a trained healthcare provider and the test is not conducted by a CLIA-certified laboratory are not reportable to public health.
+Individuals who test positive for COVID-19 through an "at-home" test should be recommended to self-isolate and follow the above isolation protocols.

+• Direct sick persons to isolate at home away from school.
 Sick students, teachers, or staff who are not tested for COVID-19 may return when their symptoms resolve.
+Consider implementing a program to offer on-site rapid COVID-19 testing for sick students, teachers, or staff.